Skip to Content

 Sales Tax Audit Defense Help Your Business Partner for All Things Sales Tax

-Let a Professional Handle Your Company’s New York Sales Tax Audit
+Let a Professional Handle Your Company’s Sales Tax Audit

 The New York Department of Taxation and Finance (NYDTF) is the government agency responsible for verifying your company’s payment of business taxes, including the New York sales and use tax.
-In some cases, this verification is done through a sale and use tax audit.
-An audit is an intrusive, yet common NYDTF practice that consumes your time and almost always ends with a Notice of Determination for further assessment against your business.
+Sometimes, this verification is done through a sales and use tax audit.
+An audit is an intrusive yet common NYDTF practice that consumes your time and almost always ends with a Notice of Determination for further assessment against your business.

-The nature of a New York sales tax audit can make it a huge financial and administrative burden for businesses.
-Our team of sales tax professionals serve as a line of defense to help companies during all phases of the audit process and beyond.
+The nature of a New York sales tax audit can make it a substantial financial and administrative burden for businesses.
+Our team of sales tax professionals serves as a line of defense to help companies during all phases of the audit process and beyond.
 New York taxpayers have a right to representation during sales tax audits and appeals of unfair tax assessments.
-Learn more about the New York audit process below and why hiring a professional could be to your advantage.
+Learn more about the New York audit process below and why hiring a sales tax audit attorney in New York could benefit you.

 What Our Sales Tax Professionals Could Do for Your New York Audit Defense

 A tax auditor’s findings can lead to gross overassessment and overpayment of tax simply because the business owner or their CPA and bookkeeper weren’t aware of how the rules apply to their situation.
-Our NY sales tax professionals look to save businesses time and money through management of their New York audit defense.
+Our NY sales tax professionals look to save businesses time and money by managing their New York audit defense.
 As part of that management, we help with the following:

-• Review of your records and business practices to provide an objective analysis of your potential New York sales and use tax exposure.
+• Review Your Records: We will review your records and business practices to objectively analyze your potential New York sales and use tax exposure.

-• Act as a buffer and handle communications with the New York sales tax auditor on your behalf.
+• Handle Communications: Act as a buffer and handle communications with the New York sales tax auditor on your behalf.

-• Screen record requests from the auditor for appropriateness and risk to your business.
-We don’t blindly just turn over everything the auditor requests, but rather our team strives to balance what the New York auditor is entitled to without increasing the assessment
+• Screen Record Requests: Screen record requests from the auditor for appropriateness and risk to your business.
+We don’t blindly just turn over everything the auditor requests, but rather our team strives to balance what the New York auditor is entitled to without increasing the assessment.

-• Correct the auditor on miscalculations or misapplication of sales tax regulations in New York.
+• Correct Miscalculations: Correct the auditor on miscalculations or misapplication of sales tax regulations in New York.

-• Ensure records are not provided to show tax collected but not remitted, which can lead to criminal charges
+• Protect Against Criminal Charges: Ensure records are not provided to show tax collected but not remitted, which can lead to criminal charges.

-• Check field audit testing and sampling methods for fairness to your business.
+• Check Fairness: Check field audit testing and sampling methods for fairness to your business.

-• Review your Statement of Proposed Audit Changes for inaccuracies and flaws.
+• Review Statements: Review your Statement of Proposed Audit Changes for inaccuracies and flaws.

-• Protest results with the auditor and NYDTF to attempt resolution before pursuing more formal appeal options.
+• Protest Results: Protest results with the auditor and NYDTF to attempt resolution before pursuing more formal appeal options.

-How Did My Business Get Chosen for a New York Sales and Use Tax Audit?
+How Did My Business Get Chosen for a New York Sales & Use Tax Audit?

-Aside from computer-generated, random selection, the NYDTF has access to a variety of third-party data that it uses to identify businesses suspected of underreporting sales tax in New York.
+Aside from computer-generated, random selection, the NYDTF has access to various third-party data to identify businesses suspected of underreporting sales tax in New York.
 For example:

 • Federal income tax returns